A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Introduction: Scholze's fiber product conjecture

-Part $(4)$ of the conjecture can also be formulated by saying that the Igusa stack constructed from part $(1)$ using the generic fiber, when pulled back to the moduli stack of $p$-adic $\G$-shtukas bounded by $\mu$ is representable by a flat normal $\CO_E$-scheme with certain properties and similarly for its minimal compactification.
+Part $(4)$ of the conjecture can also be formulated by saying that the Igusa stack constructed from part $(1)$ using the generic fiber, when pulled back to the moduli stack of $p$-adic $\G$-shtukas bounded by $\mu$ is representable by a flat normal $\CO_E$-scheme with certain properties\footnote{One may hope for similar result for the minimal compactification, though due to stackiness at the boundary, the best reasonable conjecture is that the coarse quotient, i.e. the universal $v$-sheaf under the fiber product $\Igs_{K^p}^\ast\times_{\Bun_G}\mathrm{Sht}_{\mathcal{G},\mu}$, is representable by the minimal compactification of $S_K$ over $\CO_E$.}.
 This seems to provide a new way of constructing canonical integral models of Shimura varieties, even though our current approach to this part of the conjecture in the PEL case uses the existence of integral models as an input.
-It also supports the idea that shtukas in the sense of Scholze-Weinstein are incarnations of motives in $p$-adic situations.
+It also supports the idea that shtukas in the sense of Scholze-Weinstein are some incarnation of motives in $p$-adic situations.

 Also, having the construction of Igusa stacks at hand, we can take their fiber products with various objects over $\Bun_G$, not necessarily the affine Grassmannian.
 This provides new semi-global companions of Shimura varieties.
-As Tamiozzo pointed out to the author, the conjecture could be potentially applied to a local version of the plectic conjectures by taking fiber product of the Igusa stack with a moduli stack of shtukas with several legs.
+As pointed out to me by Tamiozzo, the conjecture could be potentially applied to a local version of the plectic conjectures by taking the fiber product of the Igusa stack with a moduli stack of shtukas with several legs.
 This idea will be pursued in a later work.